Skip to content

 Network Commands

-Show the current P2P node configuration and status.
+Show the P2P daemon status.

 Terminal window